OctopusDeploy/blog/blog/2023-11/defining-target-architecture/index.md

   - Engineering
 ---

-When writing a technical strategy, having a clear picture of the technical problems you are facing in your organization is useful.
+When writing a technical strategy, it's useful to have a clear picture of the technical problems you're facing in your organization.

-Ideally, you should be able to make a clear problem diagnosis based on knowing where the problems you are facing are going to impact your organizations business strategy, and at what magnitude.
+Ideally, you should be able to diagnose a problem clearly, knowing how the problems are going to impact your organization's business strategy, and at what magnitude.

-A common state that many engineering organizations end up in is where each team in the org has its own perspective on what _the biggest problems_ are.
-Often they are the problems that have an outsized impact on that particular team.
+A common state that many engineering organizations end up in is where each team has its own perspective on what _the biggest problems_ are.
+Often they're the problems that have an outsized impact on that particular team.

-Occasionally, there are shared problems that all teams can agree on.
-This is more likely if teams use shared infrastructure or work within a monorepo or monolithic application.
-Even if the teams agree on the problem, they may have different perspectives on its impact, particularly regarding how much it impacts the business's strategy.
+Occasionally, you'll find shared problems that all teams can agree on.
+This is more likely if teams use shared infrastructure or work in a mono-repo or monolithic application.
+Even if the teams agree on the problem, they may have different perspectives on its impact.
+In particular, how much it impacts the business's strategy.

 Without a shared understanding of the problems that exist and their impact on the organization's future success, it can be difficult to form the clear diagnosis that is the cornerstone of a [good technical strategy](https://www.andrew-best.com/posts/good-technical-strategy/).

-A Target Architecture is one tool that can help build clarity and consensus on technical problems.
+A target architecture is one tool that can help build clarity and consensus on technical problems.

-> Target Architecture: A framework that enables the necessary planning and actions required to reach a desired target state.
+> Target architecture: A framework that enables the necessary planning and actions required to reach a desired target state.

 A target architecture helps us reason through our current state and plan the shifts necessary to meet one or more target states.

-It is not _just_ the target state.
-It is not _just_ the current state.
+It's not _just_ the target state.
+It's not _just_ the current state.
 To be a useful tool, it needs to address both.

 ## Making a start